octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 Many proxies have a timeout, like the proxies ahead of REST API, that's what [HTTP 504 error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) is for.
 So, what happens to a REST API call that timeout, while PG is executing a query ?
 Frameworks differs : by default, Node's HapiJs go on processing the SQl query, and when it returns the response to the front-end, it finds a closed socket.
 Therefore, if bad things happen in production, it may be because your front-end is making consecutive API calls, each one triggering a SQL query which times out.
 The same SQL query is executing again and again, using database resources for nothing.
 You can find such occurrences if you monitor your API queries and running SQL queries.
 Maybe you can [add custom code](https://github.com/hapijs/hapi/issues/3528) to ask PG to cancel the query on client disconnection, but for now you need to stop those queries.

 If we came back to the queries we talked about at the very beginning (coffee and lunch), what happens when the sql client is gone ?
 By default, PostgreSQL will generally NOT know about client disconnection.
 He is notified only if your client notify him gracefully before leaving, eg. if you hit Ctrl-C in `psql`.
 So these queries will go on.
 If you need to stop them, let's see how to do this properly in the next (and last !) chapter.

+**TL;DR: when a SQL query has started, it will run until completion - doesn't matter if the client is gone**

 ### Know how to terminate